 M.F.A.
 Thesis Guidelines

 All MFA candidates at San Jose State are required to write a thesis in their primary genre, defined in the curriculum as “a book-length manuscript of literary merit and publishable quality.”
-The finished manuscript must be approved by the candidate’s thesis committee and by SJSU’s Office of Graduate Studies and Research (GS&R), which means it must comply with the official University-wide content and formatting guidelines.
+The finished manuscript must be approved by the candidate’s thesis committee and by SJSU’s Office of Graduate and Undergraduate Programs (GUP), which means it must comply with the official University-wide content and formatting guidelines.

 University policy S87-6 requires that a minimum of three individuals serve on the student’s thesis committee.
 The majority of the committee members must be SJSU faculty.
 The chair of the thesis committee must be a full time, tenured, or tenure track SJSU faculty member not on leave or sabbatical.
 Faculty participating in the Faculty Early Retirement Program (FERP) are considered active faculty members, and as such, can function as the thesis chair.
 Non-faculty members must be recognized experts in the subject matter of the thesis.

-The English Department, like most departments at SJSU, requires that a masters thesis committee have only two active members.
+Like most departments at SJSU, the English Department requires that a masters thesis committee have only two active members.
 The third member can be the director of the graduate program--in this case, the MFA Program Coordinator--who signs the approval form ex officio.
 You are welcome to recruit an active third reader; however, you are not required to do so.

 In general, the first reader (or Thesis Director) should be a tenure-line faculty member in your primary genre.
 The Director is the person you will work with most often while you are writing and revising your thesis.
 He or she will also help you draft and submit your Thesis Proposal.

-Usually the second and third readers will review the finished manuscript only once, whereas the Director may read the manuscript twice (or more).
-Many MFAs have chosen literature faculty members as their third or sometimes second readers.
-You might even ask a writer or professor from another school who you know and/or has an interest in your work to serve on your committee.
-Note however that the University guidelines require a majority of the committee (ie, two people) to be SJSU faculty.
+Usually, the second and third readers will review the finished manuscript only once, whereas the Director may read the manuscript twice (or more).
+Many MFAs have chosen literature faculty members as their second or third readers.
+You might even ask a writer or professor from another school who has an interest in your work to serve on your committee.
+Note however that University policy requires a majority of the committee (i.e., two people) to be SJSU faculty.

-Download and fill out the department’s Thesis Proposal Form.
+Download and fill out the department’s Thesis Proposal Form (PDF).
 You must include this form when you submit your proposal to the Graduate Committee.